Coronavirus: Germany planning evacuation of its citizens in China | DW | 27.01.2020

 "We are checking and preparing for all options, that means we are also considering a possible evacuation of all those willing to leave," Foreign Minister Heiko Maas said at a press conference with EU High Representative Josep Borrell in Berlin.

 The number of German citizens currently in the city was estimated to be "in double figures," Maas said.
-A ministry spokeswoman told the DPA news agency that there are around 90 Germans living in Wuhan.
+The DPA news agency has reported that there are around 90 Germans living in Wuhan.

-These were "citizens who live, work, study, or are married," she said.
-"We have no indication at the moment that any Germans are affected by the illness."

 A consular team is being sent from Beijing to Wuhan, where the virus broke out, this evening to meet Germans in the area.